oroinc/documentation/backend/architecture/tech-stack/file-storage.rst

 To reconfigure a filesystem, add the parameter with the name ``gaufrette_filesystem.[filesystem_name]``, where ``filesystem_name`` is the name of an existing filesystem.

-As for the adapter configuration, the parameter's value is the MongoDB DSN string starts with the ``gridfs:`` prefix.
+As for the adapter configuration, the parameter's value is the MongoDB DSN string that starts with the ``gridfs:`` prefix.

 The following example shows the reconfiguration of the ``attachments`` filesystem: